 Figure 3: Knockout lethality predictions from running FBA on our models show close agreement with experimental results of hydrogenase knockouts.
 Green boxes indicate growth phenotypes where our models correctly replicated experimental results; red boxes indicate growth phenotypes where our models were incorrect; white boxes indicate growth phenotypes where we lacked experimental validation data.
 Across the full spectrum of conditions, our models correctly predicted 27 of 30 conditions (90%) accurately, resulting in a strong Matthews Correlation Coefficient of 0.67.
 This suggests that our reconstruction produces models that accurately depict the effects of genotype alterations on growth phenotypes.

+Ref1: Climatic Change (2013) 118:609–623

+A detailed understanding of the diverse pathways of methanogenesis will allow for opportunities to metabolically engineer them to enhance methane production or produce commodity chemicals.